Have questions? We're here.

 Do I need a visa to travel to Tanzania?

-Tanzania does require 6-months of validity on a passport and a tourist visa, which can be purchased at the airport upon arrival.
+Tanzania requires travelers to have a passport valid for at least 6 months and a tourist visa, which can be purchased at the airport upon arrival.

 Is tipping customary in Tanzania?

-Feel free to tip your guide $10 or more based on the quality of your tour; otherwise, you can leave marginal or small tips in hotels and restaurants.
+Feel free to tip your guide $10 or more per day, depending on the quality of your tour.
+Otherwise, you can leave small tips for hotel and restaurant staff.
 Tips are usually appreciated but not generally expected.

 What is internet access like in Tanzania?

-Since most of our tours through Tanzania are safari expeditions, it is unlikely that you will have internet access unless you are staying at one of the more luxurious hotels, and even then the access is not guaranteed.
-You should go with the assumption that you will not have internet access for most of your trip.
+Since most of our tours through Tanzania are safari expeditions, it is unlikely that you will have internet access unless you are staying in one of the more luxurious hotels, and even then the access is not guaranteed.
+You should expect to be without internet access for most of your trip.

 Can I use my cell phone while in Tanzania?